jacobparis/12-factor-dev/public/index.md

 - Do not need to be actively maintained to eliminate configuration drift or prepare for further development;
 - Minimize divergence between development and production, enabling continuous deployment for maximum agility;

-The continuous methodology can be applied to apps written in any programming language, and which use any combination of backing services (database, queue, memory cache, etc).
+The continuous development methodology can be applied to apps written in any programming language, and which use any combination of backing services (database, queue, memory cache, etc).

 ## Background

+This document is the compilation of decades of lessons learned from developers working at and running companies of all-sizes, from solo ventures, startups, and meganational corporations.

+Sources of inspiration include [The Twelve-Factor App](https://12factor.net/) and the [Agile Manifesto](https://agilemanifesto.org/)

 ## Who should read this document?